ogg25/camera-enhancer-docs/programming/android/api/zoom-setting/zoom-focus.md

 ## setFocalLength

 Set the focal length (float).
 The range of focal length is from 0 to 10.
-The value doesn't means a distance but a precentage.
-If user set `setFocalLength(5);` it means the focal length will be 50% of the maxium focal length of the camera.
+The value is a precentage.
+If user sets `setFocalLength(5);` it means the focal length will be 50% of the maxium focal length of the camera.
 Please note, If this API is called to set a focal length, the focal length will be fixed and all other auto focus mode will be disabled.
 To quit this fixed focal length mode, please set the focal length into -1.

 To enter the fixed focal length mode:
 ```java